Kate O'Toole

 Kate Eurwen O'Toole (/'ɛərwɛn/ AIR-wen, /cy/; born 26 February 1960) is an English actress and producer.
-The elder daughter of actors Peter O’Toole and Sian Phillips, she is known for her roles in theatre and TV, especially for her short role as Lady Salisbury, loosely based on the real-life Margaret Pole, in Showtime's The Tudors for the first to third seasons.
+The elder daughter of actors Peter O'Toole and Siân Phillips, she is known for her roles in theatre and TV, especially for her short role as Lady Salisbury, loosely based on the real-life Margaret Pole, in Showtime's The Tudors for the first to third seasons.

 Early life

 O'Toole was born on 26 February 1960 in Stratford-upon-Avon, Warwickshire, England.
 She is the daughter of actors Peter O'Toole and Siân Phillips.
 Due to her parents, she has four portraits in the National Portrait Gallery, London from when she was a child.

 Career

-Kate O'Toole's career spans theatre, television, and film.
+Kate O'Toole's career spans theatre, television and film.

 Theatre

-Her stage work includes Terry Johnson's Dead Funny with Rough Magic Theatre Co.
-(Irish Times Theatre Awards nomination for Best Actress) and Edward Albee’s Three Tall Women at the Lyric Theatre, Belfast (Winner: Best Actress UK at the British Arts Council/TMA Theatre Awards).
-She starred opposite Albert Finney in Ronald Harwood’s Reflected Glory in London's West End, where she has also performed leading roles in plays ranging from Vanbrugh’s The Provok’d Wife to Molière’s Don Juan and Summer and Smoke by Tennessee Williams.
+Her stage work includes Terry Johnson's Dead Funny with Rough Magic (Irish Times Theatre Awards nomination for Best Actress) and Edward Albee's Three Tall Women at the Lyric Theatre, Belfast (Winner: Best Actress UK at the British Arts Council/TMA Theatre Awards).
+She starred opposite Albert Finney in Ronald Harwood's Reflected Glory in London's West End, where she has also performed leading roles in plays ranging from Vanbrugh's The Provok'd Wife to Molière's Don Juan and Summer and Smoke by Tennessee Williams.
 She has toured Ireland extensively with Field Day Theatre Co. and in numerous productions with Druid Theatre Co.
-Her most recent stage performances were Mrs Leaf in The Picture of Dorian Gray at the Abbey Theatre, Dublin and Connie Fairchild in Patrick McCabe’s The Big Yum Yum for Corcadorca Theatre co.
+Her most recent stage performances were Mrs Leaf in The Picture of Dorian Gray at the Abbey Theatre, Dublin and Connie Fairchild in Patrick McCabe's The Big Yum Yum for Corcadorca Theatre co.